-Mercer Creek Church was birthed in 1939 out of the vision of a small group of lay leaders who desired to see the teachings and missionary passion of The Christian and Missionary Alliance find a home in Ellensburg, Washington.
+Mercer Creek Church was started in 1939 out of the vision of a small group of lay leaders who desired to see the teachings and missionary passion of The Christian and Missionary Alliance find a home in Ellensburg, Washington.
 The church’s first meeting place for public worship was a YMCA Chapel, moving afterward to the local courthouse.
 In 1944 the congregation moved to a dancehall/tavern which was dismantled and reconstructed on a vacant lot.
 In 1979 construction began at its current location.
 The present facility is a short distance away from Central Washington University and is debt-free.

 After a strong beginning, the congregation fell into serious decline.
 In 1970 Pastor Tim Owen was called to join a few remaining families and with God’s help were able to revive the church.
 Under Pastor Tim’s 29 years of ministry at Mercer Creek, people came to faith in Christ, a strong ministry to students at the university was established, and the congregation grew substantially.
 It was marked by a spirit of authenticity, active ministries to children and youth and a passion for evangelism and global missions.